takinabradley/HtmlBunPlugin/README.md

-# htmlbunplugin
+# HtmlBunPlugin
+A quick and dirty analogue to HtmlWebpackPlugin for Bun's bundler.

+## Build

-To install dependencies:
+Install dependencies:

 ```bash
 bun install